ESMCI/cime/doc/source/misc_tools/index.rst

   Miscellaneous Tools
 #####################################

+In addition to basic infrastructure for a coupled model, CIME contains in its distribution several stand-alone tools that are necessary and/or useful when building a climate model.
+Guides for using them will be here.

 .. toctree::
    :maxdepth: 3
    :numbered:

-In addition to basic infrastructure for a coupled model, CIME contains in its distribution several stand-alone tools that are necessary and/or useful when building a climate model.
-Guides for using them will be here.
+   unit_testing.rst

+Other sections that will be added later:

 Statistical Ensemble Test

 Mapping Tools

-Unit Testing

 cprnc